 (#) This reading can be used to determine if a pack has a problem in the triggering circuit.
 For instance, if you have no spark on one cylinder and the timer base's DVA reading for that cylinder is low - disconnect the timer base wires and recheck the DVA output.
 If the reading stays low - the timer base is bad.
 If the reading is now within spec - the pack is bad.

-- 6. Check the center hub triggering magnet in the flywheel.
-A loose magnet can cause this problem. - 7.
-Check the triggering and charge coil flywheel magnets for cracked, broken and loose magnets.
+6. Check the triggering and charge coil flywheel magnets for cracked, broken and loose magnets.

 NO SPARK OR INTERMITTENT SPARK ON ONE CYLINDER OR ONE BANK: